 It is not possible for the University to confirm a timeframe for this.
 Australia’s national border and travel restrictions are managed by the Australian Government and are outside of La Trobe University’s control Please check the Australian government Department of Home Affairs website and Australian Department of Health website regularly for updates.
-Please ensure you stay up to date with news and announcements via student communications that are sent to your student email address and updated online.

 Am I eligible for a refund of OSHC for the period I was studying online offshore?